bezhanSalleh/filament-language-switch/README.md

 ## Contributing

-If you want to contribute to this packages, you may want to test it in a real Filament project:
+If you want to contribute to this package, you may want to test it in a real Filament project:

 -   Fork this repository to your GitHub account.
 -   Create a Filament app locally.